Many or all companies we feature compensate us. Compensation and editorial

 What is FHA mortgage insurance?

-FHA mortgage insurance is called MIP, and it’s required on all FHA loans, a loan program for first-time homebuyers.
-It comes with both an upfront premium (paid at closing) and an annual cost, which you’ll pay with your mortgage payment each month for the life of the loan.
+MIP—the term for FHA PMI—is required on all FHA loans, a program designed for first-time homebuyers.
+It includes an upfront premium paid at closing and an annual cost added to your monthly mortgage payment for the loan’s life.

 FHA MIP vs. PMI

-On conventional loans, though, mortgage insurance is only sometimes required, typically based on the size of your down payment.
-Even then, it can be canceled once the borrower reaches an 80% loan-to-value ratio.
-Lenders are actually required by law to remove PMI once the LTV hits 78%.
+MIP costs vary but are mandatory if you take out an FHA mortgage.
+For conventional loans, mortgage insurance is typically required based on the size of your down payment and can be canceled once the borrower reaches an 80% loan-to-value (LTV) ratio.
+By law, lenders must remove PMI once the LTV hits 78%.

-MIP also comes with upfront and annual premiums, whereas PMI only has an annual premium (in both cases, paid monthly across the entire year).
-Let’s take a look at how the costs break down for the same home purchase with either PMI or MIP.
+MIP includes upfront and annual premiums, while PMI only has an annual premium, paid monthly.
+Here’s a cost breakdown for the same home purchase with either PMI or MIP:

 Total loan amount $225,000 $225,000